AdobeDocs/experience-manager-cloud-service.en/help/release-notes/maintenance/latest.md

 # Maintenance Release Notes {#maintenance-release-notes}

-The following section outlines the technical Release Notes for the latest maintenance release of Experience Manager as a Cloud Service.
+The following section outlines the technical release rotes for the latest maintenance release of Experience Manager as a Cloud Service.

 ## Release 10912 {#release-10912}

 Summarized below are the continuous improvements for maintenance release 10912, which was publicly released on February 3, 2023.
-This release is an update from previous maintenance release 9850.
+This mainteanance release is an update from previous maintenance release 9850.

 Feature enablement for this maintenance release will provide you with the full feature set.
 See the [current release notes](/help/release-notes/release-notes-cloud/release-notes-current.md) for full details.